asjadnaqvi/stata-delaunay-voronoi/README.md

 | addbox  | An experimental option to add a bounding box to the triangles.  |

-*   Running the command automatically adds an identifier variable `_ID` that can be used to trace back triangles and Voronoi tessellations to the original observations.
+**NOTE:** Running the command automatically adds an identifier variable `_ID` that can be used to trace back triangles and Voronoi tessellations to the original observations.